jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-26.md

 I said it lest I die for her.

-<sup>10</sup> What have you done to us? one of the people might lightly have lien with thy wife, and thou shouldest have brought guiltiness upon us.
+<sup>10</sup> What have you done to us? one of the people might lightly have lien with your wife, and you shouldest have brought guiltiness upon us.

 <sup>11</sup> Abimelech charged all [his] people, saying, He that toucheth this man or his wife shall surely be put to death.